RTcmix/rtcmix.github.io/reference/instruments/DMOVE.md

 [MMOVE](MMOVE.html) documentation for a description of these), it is intended for this information to be specified in the "DIST-XPOS" and "ANGLE-YPOS" pfield parameters.

+For all commands below: Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 <span id="DMOVE"></span> **DMOVE**